Gender-Neutral Wedding Planning - Cheese Wedding Cake Shop

 Your vendor team's commitment to inclusivity sets the foundation for a welcoming celebration.
 Start your vendor research by exploring LGBTQ+-specific directories like Equally Wed and scanning vendor websites for explicit statements of support.
 Performative allyship can undermine the authenticity of vendor support.

-Look for signs of community support, such as participation in pride events and inclusive language across their marketing materials.
+Look for signs of community support, such as participation in pride events and the use of inclusive language in their marketing materials.
 Attending expos can help you connect directly with LGBTQ+-friendly vendors.

 When evaluating potential vendors, examine their portfolios for varied representation and ask about their experience with LGBTQ+ weddings.
 Request their non-discrimination policies and inquire about staff training on gender inclusivity.

-Consider partnering with an LGBTQ+ wedding planner who can tap into their network of trusted vendors.
+Consider partnering with an LGBTQ+ wedding planner who can tap into their trusted vendor network.

 To ensure you're working with truly inclusive professionals, follow these essential steps: